An epidural steroid injection is a safe and effective treatment that can help alleviate pain in the lower back, leg, neck or arm.

 Conditions Treated With Epidural Injections

 Epidural steroid injections reduce pain and inflammation related to back, neck or leg pain.
-Several conditions that cause acute or chronic pain from nerve irritation can be treated with epidural steroid injections.
+Our New York City and Brooklyn officers provide several conditions that cause acute or chronic pain from nerve irritation can be treated with epidural steroid injections.

 - Sciatica – Pain and/or numbness that travels into the leg

 - Low back pain

 - Pain, weakness or numbness in the shoulder, arm or hand

 Epidural Injection Procedure – Lumbar Epidural and Cervical Epidural

 A lumbar epidural is performed for low back pain and lumbar herniated disks.
 A cervical epidural is performed for cervical herniated disks and neck pain that radiates into the arm.

 An epidural steroid injection is a simple office based procedure.
 It typically takes 10 minutes, and there is no downtime after.
 It can be done with local anesthesia, or intravenous sedation for comfort if desired.
 It is generally not painful and well tolerated.
 During an epidural injection, a small needle is inserted into the epidural space with X-ray guidance (fluoroscopy).
 After proper placement of the needle is confirmed, an anti-inflammatory steroid medication is injected through the needle.
 This will decrease inflammation and swelling in the epidural space, which takes pressure off the nerves and soft tissues, and allows healing to begin.
 Some patients may feel better right away, but it generally takes a few days for inflammation to subside.
 Patients may return to work the same day or next day.